Chris Greisen: Milwaukee Iron

 Following the conclusion of the 2009 UFL season, Greisen returned to the AFL who had resumed operations.
 He signed with his hometown team, the Milwaukee Iron on January 2, 2010.
 He led the Iron to an 11–5 record and the Midwest Division championship.
 On the year, he posted a 128.2 passer rating (led the league), 382-for-563 completions (67.9%) with 107 touchdowns (second in the league) and 11 interceptions.

 His 5,139 yards passing broke the AFL's record for yards in a season.
-In the first round of the playoffs, the Iron beat the Chicago Rush to advance to the Arena Football League's conference championship, but lost to the eventual ArenaBowl champion Spokane Shock 60–57.
+In the first round of the playoffs, the Iron beat the Chicago Rush to advance to the AFL's conference championship, but lost to the eventual ArenaBowl champion Spokane Shock 60–57.

-After the 2010 season, Greisen had completed 69.9 percent of his passes in his Arena Football career with 15,108 yards, 324 touchdowns and 40 interceptions.
+After the 2010 season, Greisen had completed 69.9 percent of his passes in his AFL career with 15,108 yards, 324 touchdowns and 40 interceptions.

 Florida Tuskers (second stint)

 Following the conclusion of the 2010 AFL season, Greisen re-signed with the Tuskers for the 2010 UFL season.
-Although he was the backup quarterback behind Brooks Bollinger, he took over the starting position after Bollinger was injured, helping the team win the last three games.
+Although he was the backup quarterback behind Brooks Bollinger again, he took over the starting position after Bollinger was injured, helping the team win the last three games.

 In the regular season, he posted a 97.5 passer rating, 58-for-84 completions for 664 yards, 5 touchdowns and 3 interceptions.
-In the 2010 UFL Championship Game 20–23 loss against the Las Vegas Locomotives, he was 24-for-42 for 346 passing yards and two rushing touchdowns.
+In the 2010 UFL championship game 20–23 loss against the Las Vegas Locomotives, he was 24-for-42 for 346 passing yards and two rushing touchdowns.

 Dallas Cowboys (first stint)

-On December 27, 2010, he was signed by the Dallas Cowboys' practice squad, to provide depth in case starting quarterback John Kitna could not play because of an oblique muscle injury.
+On December 27, 2010, he was signed by the Dallas Cowboys' practice squad, to provide depth in case starting quarterback Jon Kitna could not play because of an oblique muscle injury.
 On December 31, he was promoted to the active roster for the season finale against the Philadelphia Eagles, in which he did not play as a backup to Stephen McGee.

 Virginia Destroyers (first stint)

 In 2011, Greisen returned to the UFL to play for the Virginia Destroyers, who assumed rights over the Tuskers' players when the team folded.
 He officially signed with the Destroyers on June 16.
 In the shortened-season, Greisen led the Destroyers to a 3–1 record, with the one loss coming in the season finale against the Sacramento Mountain Lions in a game he sat out most of due to injury.

-He helped lead the Destroyers to the 2011 UFL Championship Game, his third consecutive appearance in the UFL Championship game.
+He helped lead the Destroyers to the 2011 UFL championship game, his third consecutive appearance in the UFL Championship game.
 Greisen completed 21 of 31 passes for 154 yards, as Virginia won the game 17–3.